David Howells

 David Howells (born 15 December 1967) is an English football coach and former professional footballer.

 As a player, he was a midfielder who notably played in the Premier League for Tottenham Hotspur and Southampton.
 He played 277 times for Spurs in the league and scored 22 goals, winning the FA Cup in 1991.
 He also played in the Football League with Bristol City, before finishing his career in non-league football with Hartley Wintney, Havant & Waterlooville and Guildford City.

-Following retirement, he was director of football at Guildford City, has worked as an agent and is now a secondary school teacher.
+Following retirement, he was director of football at Guildford City, has worked as an agent and is now a secondary school teacher at Farnham Heath End School.

 Football career

 Born in Guildford, Surrey, Howells made his debut for Tottenham Hotspur as an 18-year-old in 1986, scoring in a 2–1 win against Sheffield Wednesday.
-He spent 12 more seasons at White Hart Lane, made 335 first-team appearances, and was on the winning side in the 1991 FA Cup Final.
+He spent 12 more seasons at White Hart Lane, made 335 first-team appearances, and was on the winning side in the 1991 FA Cup final.
 Howells also represented Southampton, scoring once against Arsenal, and Bristol City before retiring from the game in 2000 due to a persistent knee problem.